-We believe existing cash, cash equivalents, marketable securities and internally generated funds will be sufficient to meet our cash requirements for at least the next 12 months.
-In the event we require additional financing, we believe that we will be able to obtain such financing; however, there can be no assurance that we would be successful in doing so, or that we could do so on favorable terms.
+The Company believes existing cash, cash equivalents, marketable securities and internally generated funds will be sufficient to meet the Company's cash requirements for at least the next 12 months.
+In the event the Company requires additional financing, the Company believes that it will be able to obtain such financing; however, there can be no assurance that the Company would be successful in doing so, or that the Company could do so on favorable terms.